koman-maciej/beer-lovers/README.md

 # Beer lovers
-It's very beginning of Haufe's challenge.
 Please, read this README to get more information

 ## Prerequisites
 - [Maven](https://maven.apache.org/) at least version 3 installed